 I was wiping the counter, dreamily.
 "Nope, Emilio's always been a lone wolf."

 Rhoda raised her eyebrows.
 "That's rare.
 A lot of teenage guys form gangs because having their brothers around them makes them feel more confident, and gangs can be pretty powerful.
-Maybe he's one of them."
+Maybe he's REALLY one of THEM."

 I sniffed.
 "Dunno."